ashtonw7/writing-with-no-purpose/posts/better-person.md

 date: '20 Oct 2022'
 ---

 So last Halloween I couldn’t remember if the phrase “like taking candy from a baby” meant something was really easy or really hard.
-I don’t have kids so I didn’t really have a scope of reference on how strong or clever babies are.
+I don’t have kids so I didn’t have a scope of reference on how strong or clever babies are.

-Anyway, to figure it out whenever kids would knock on my door to trick-or-treat, I’d take all their candy.
+Anyway, to figure it out, whenever kids would knock on my door to trick-or-treat I’d take all their candy.
 And I got my answer–it’s freaking easy!
 I was so much more powerful than a baby.

 So I grab this kid’s candy and he starts crying or whatever and his dad comes rushing to the door all in a huff.
 And on the way he steps on a rake that was lying there and it shot straight up and smacked him in the face.
-You know, like what would happen in a really funny movie.
+You know, like what would happen in a funny movie.

 And now this guy looks even angrier, like his face is beet-red.
 So he’s stomping up to the door cursing at me and–BAM–steps on another rake.
 I kept my whole yard littered with rakes because, come on, it’s hilarious to watch a guy get hit by a rake like that.
 And it’s even funnier when he’s angry.